Fiserv-Developer/payments-api/docs/2. Payment APIs/2.5. Currency Conversion/Using-Currency-Conversion.md

 Currency Conversion Type | requestType | Currency Conversion Scenario
 ---------|----------|---------
-Exchange Rate Request |	[DCCExchangeRateRequest](https://docs.fiserv.com/docs/payments/reference/Payments.v1.yaml/paths/~1exchange-rates/post) | Use this Request Type to request a currency, price and exchange rate for a specific transaction, applicable to the customer for which you are requesting a rate.
+Exchange Rate Request |	[DCCExchangeRateRequest](https://docs.fiserv.com/docs/payments/reference/Payments.v1.yaml/paths/~1exchange-rates/post) | Use this requestType to request a currency, price and exchange rate for a specific transaction, applicable to the customer for which you are requesting a rate.
 Dynamic Pricing Request | [DynamicPricingExchangeRateRequest](https://docs.fiserv.com/docs/payments/reference/Payments.v1.yaml/paths/~1exchange-rates/post) |	Use this requestType to request all available currencies and rates for a transaction.

 ## Payloads